-ISIS routed in Raqqa as 'major military operations' declared over
+ISIS defeated in Raqqa stronghold

 "The situation in Raqqa is under control and soon there will be an official statement declaring the liberation of the city."

-The routing of ISIS in Raqqa is a symbol of the terror group's decline -- it now controls a small strip of territory along the Euphrates river in northern Syria.
+The defeat of ISIS in Raqqa is a symbol of the terror group's decline -- it now controls a small strip of territory along the Euphrates river in northern Syria.

 The city became the de facto capital of the terror group's self-proclaimed "caliphate" following a sweep of territorial gains in Iraq and Syria in 2014.